7d Machu Picchu and Amazon Tour

 If you have purchased a pass for Huayna Picchu or Machu Picchu mountain you will have the opportunity to climb one of these mountains (note: to be booked far in advance).

 When you return to Aguas Calientes, you will have to be at the train station 30 minutes before your return train departs towards Ollantaytambo.
-From there you travel in shared tourist transport back to Cusco.
+From there you travel in private transport back to your hotel in Cusco.

 Overnight with breakfast in your hotel in Cusco.